agata-anastazja/CV/README.md

 ### Who am I

 Polyglot backend developer with experience in infrastructure.
-Comfortable with  **Ruby, Python and Typescript**, also worked with **.Net, Java, Javascript, Node.js**.
-Excited about **Elixir** and **infrastructure as code**.
-Currently working on AWS Certified Developer - Associate Level certification.
+Comfortable with  **Ruby, Python and Typescript**, also worked with **Clojure, .Net, Java, Javascript, Node.js**.
+Excited about **infrastructure as code**.
 I enjoy working with **well tested and designed applications**.
 Care about introducing and following practices of highly performing IT organisations.
 I like to think of myself as an enthusiastic person that cares about the team and delivering The Right Thing.

 ## My skills

 **Learning**
 I have a curious mind.
 I think learning is the single most important skill as a programmer.
 I think the best way to learn is to learn through doing and teaching - I have co-facilitated a workshop at Pydata London 2019 and Pydata New York 2019 about Natural Language Processing.
-Starting with workshops and conferences I have attended, I have begun picking up Elixir.

 **Leadership**
 I have co-organized hands on Continuous Integration and Continuous Delivery workshops on the principles behind CI/CD and different continuous integration servers for developers.
 About 80 people participated in about 6 iterations.
 On my own initiative I re-wrote a script to enable 5 teams collaborating on a service to create a small world for an application and run it locally.
 Thanks to my 6th sense, I can lead you to cookies.